-Niko is a rising senior at Oakland Early College, and this is his first year on TAC TAC!
+Niko is a rising senior at Oakland Early College, and this is his second year on TAC TAC!
 He is passionate about helping adolescents understand their mental health better and providing resources for LGBTQ+ youth.
 They find TAC TAC extremely valuable as it allows for a safe, constructive atmosphere where their voice can be heard and used to help many others.
 Aside from being the president of his school’s chess club, Niko also participates in his school’s queer pride club, the National Honors Society, and is looking forward to competing in HOSA.
-In the future, Niko hopes to study biomedical engineering and eventually attend medical school.
-Outside school, they enjoy playing the piano, baking, driving with the windows down, and reading psychology books.
+In the future, Niko hopes to study biopharmaceutical engineering and eventually attend medical school.
+Outside of school, they enjoy playing the piano, baking, driving with the windows down, and reading psychology books.

 Saida Abshir is a sophomore at the University of Michigan majoring in Biology, Health, and Society and AfroAmerican and African Studies.
 They plan to pursue a career in medicine and are currently interested in reproductive and maternal health care.